EURODEO/e-soh-requirements/functional-and-non-functional-requirements/functional-and-non-functional-requirements.md

 ### Consequences and decisions

+## F14 - sub-hourly observations from all operational land surface stations operated by EUMETNET Members

+As a current, or new, data consumer of land surface observations,

+I want access to sub-hourly observations from all operational land surface stations (approximately 5,000) operated by EUMETNET Members,

+So, I can improve the services (including forecasting of fog and convective events) I provide to my users.

+### Priority: primary

+### Clarifications

+### Acceptance criteria

+### Consequences and decisions

+## F15 - E-SOH must perform its data provider role within FEMDI when a data producer exposes data in an approved format

+Given a data producer exposes data in an approved format,

+When new data are received by E-SOH,

+Then E-SOH must perform its data provider roll within FEMDI.

+### Priority: primary

+### Clarifications

+There is likely to be variability in the format of "supplementary" observations produced by Members.
+There is a desire for E-SOH to be as flexible as possible when consuming data, but there is also an expectation that data producers provide data in a consistent and easily interpretable format.

+### Acceptance criteria

+### Consequences and decisions

+## F16 - data quality above an agreed level or to be clearly indicated

+As a current, or new, data consumer of land surface observations,

+I want the data I receive to be above an agreed quality, or for the quality of the data to be clearly indicated,

+So, I can improve the services (including forecasting of fog and convective events) I provide to my users.

+### Priority: primary

+### Clarifications

+There is no expectation for E-SOH to provide any data quality control capability.
+If data are received in a corrupt format, the data should be rejected, and no attempt should be made to recover the data.
+If, however, "poor" quality observations are provided to E-SOH, then E-SOH will publish the data as received.
+Where there are quality indicators provided by the data provider, these should be persisted and exposed to E-SOH data consumers.

+Future iterations of E-SOH, e.g., incorporating PWS data, will increase the need for EUMETNET, rather than relying on the data producer, to undertake real-time QC.
+This QC capability, possibly using machine learning techniques, falls outside of the current scope of E-SOH and will therefore need to be built separate too, but incorporate with, E-SOH.

+### Acceptance criteria

+### Consequences and decisions

+## F17 - reject corrupt data and record the event

+Given a data producer exposes data to E-SOH,

+When the data format is found to be corrupt,

+Then E-SOH should reject the data and record the event.

+### Priority: primary

+### Clarifications

+There is no expectation for E-SOH to provide any data quality control capability.
+If data are received in a corrupt format, the data should be rejected, and no attempt should be made to recover the data.
+If, however, "poor" quality observations are provided to E-SOH, then E-SOH will publish the data as received.
+Where there are quality indicators provided by the data provider, these should be persisted and exposed to E-SOH data consumers.

+Future iterations of E-SOH, e.g., incorporating PWS data, will increase the need for EUMETNET, rather than relying on the data producer, to undertake real-time QC.
+This QC capability, possibly using machine learning techniques, falls outside of the current scope of E-SOH and will therefore need to be built separate too, but incorporate with, E-SOH.

+### Acceptance criteria

+### Consequences and decisions

+## F18 - inform the data producer about corrupt format events

+Given E-SOH records a corrupt format events,

+When the number of events passes an agreed threshold,

+Then E-SOH should inform the data producer through agreed channels.

+### Priority: primary

+### Clarifications

+### Acceptance criteria

+### Consequences and decisions

+## F19 - data providers to indicate the quality of the data they expose or only expose data above an agreed quality threshold

+As the E-SOH service manager,

+I want data providers of sub-hourly land surface observations to either indicate the quality of the data they expose or only expose data above an agreed quality threshold,

+So I provide E-SOH data consumers with an expected service.

+### Priority: primary

+### Clarifications

+### Acceptance criteria

+### Consequences and decisions

+## F20 - expose poor quality data with an indication of the data quality

+Given a data producer exposes observations data of poor quality,

+When those observations data are processed by E-SOH and a quality indicator is present,

+Then the data should be exposed by E-SOH along with an indication of the data quality.

+### Priority: primary

+### Clarifications

+### Acceptance criteria

+### Consequences and decisions

+## F21 - indicate when data is of unknown quality

+Given a data producer exposes observations data (of any quality),

+When those observations data are processed by E-SOH and no quality indicator is present,

+Then the data should be exposed by E-SOH along with an indication that the data are of unknown quality.

+### Priority: secondary

+### Clarifications

+### Acceptance criteria

+### Consequences and decisions

 ## F22 - convert data values and units to the expected E-SOH output

 Given a data producer exposes observations data,